aburnsy/data-engineering-zoomcamp-2024/Week_1/Docker/postgreSQL/docker_polars/README.md

 ENTRYPOINT [ "python", "ingest_data_polars.py" ]
 ```

-Now, in our Python script, we can now export directly to the database
+Now, in our Python script, we can export directly to the database:
 ```python
 # Setup connection to PG
 connection = f"postgresql://{user}:{password}@{host}:{port}/{db}"